AshwiniRamesh27/AshwiniRamesh27/README.md

 status: Building production AI at Aalee AI
 ```

-I build the layer between a language model and the people who depend on it — authenticated APIs, retrieval pipelines, routing and serving logic, and the observability that keeps them honest under real traffic.
-Most of my work is Python and FastAPI, with Postgres and Redis underneath and Docker around it.
-I care about latency budgets, evaluation before deployment, and systems that degrade predictably rather than surprisingly.
+I build the infrastructure layer that connects language models and AI agents to real-world applications.
+My work focuses on authenticated model APIs, retrieval-augmented generation (RAG) pipelines, agent orchestration, model routing and serving, and the observability systems that ensure reliable behavior under production traffic.
+I primarily work with Python and FastAPI, backed by PostgreSQL, Redis, and Docker-based deployment workflows.
+I care about latency-aware system design, rigorous evaluation before deployment, and production architectures that remain predictable, measurable, and resilient as models, traffic, and agent workflows scale.
+.
 ---

 ## ✦ Tech Stack